Everyone’s asking how AI can make your team faster. Wrong question.

 Here’s what’s actually happening inside most teams right now.

 They were good.
-Now they’re untouchable.
+Now they’re crushing it at the next level.

-Everyone else gets a marginally faster version of what they already did.
+The middle of the pack gets a marginally faster version of what they already did.

 One of those people leaves, and the floor drops out.
 You didn’t build a stronger team.
 You built a more dependent one and called it a productivity win.